 Usage Charges & Supplies

 The charge for any instrument is $29.00 per hour.
 Also, if operator assistance is needed an additional fee of $120.00 per hour is charged (Fee schedule).
-For external users, additional charges will apply; please use the Science Exchange website for access to our facility and to request a quote.
-Users are charged via the Facility Online Manager (FOM) system.
-Please download and read the instructions for setting up an account.

-The facility provides Heath fluid and cleaning solutions for each cytometer.
+The facility provides sheath fluid and cleaning solutions for each cytometer.
 All other supplies must be brought by the users, which includes slides, transfer pipettes, gloves.
 In the resources section below is a list of the typical supplies and the ordering information.

 The FACS Facility is located in a BSL-2 lab; no food or drink is allowed.
 Each user must have completed and be current on the following EHS training: EHS0735/738 Bloodborne Pathogen training and annual refresher, EHS0745 Hepatitis B Medical Surveillance training, EHS0604 Hazardous Waste Generator training, and EHS0730 Biohazardous Waste training.
 Visit the Berkeley Lab training website for more information.
 The use of the FACS Facility and the method of transport of samples between the home lab and the the facility must be documented in the BUA of the Principal Investigator.
-If you have any questions, please contact David Acevedo for information.
+If you have any questions, please contact Antoine Snijders for information.
 In addition, every FACS user should be familiar with the Standard Operating Procedure document.
 Ensuring that all EHS regulations are properly followed is the responsibility of the user and their Principal Investigator.

 Data Storage and Analysis

-The computers that control the FACS machines may temporarily be used to store acquisition data; these will be kept for one week after acquisition.
+The computer that controls the FACS machine may temporarily be used to store acquisition data; these will be kept for one week after acquisition.
 Users are responsible for their own data and can copy it over the network to their lab’s server, copy it to a USB memory stick or portable USB hard drive, or burn it onto a CD or DVD.
 For flow data analysis the FlowJo program is recommended which can be made available for a reduced fee through a collaboration with UCSF.
 For an annual (July 1 through June 30) fee of $150 a license code is provided to run the program on the user’s own computer (PC or Mac).
 Simply download the FlowJo program, install it, and run it in evaluation mode.
 Once ready to purchase, contact Sarah Elmes for further information.

 The FACSCalibur is a bench-top cell analyzer, configured with two lasers: